hatra-e/wordpress-gulp-revolt-starter/README.md

 ## Deployment

-After editing the `gulpconfig.js` and adding you FTP/SFTP credentials, you can use the following command to deploy via FTP:
+After editing the `gulpconfig.js`, and adding you FTP/SFTP credentials and defining the `protocol`, you can use the following command to deploy:

-    $ gulp deploy-ftp

-Or the following command to deploy via SFTP:

-    $ gulp deploy-sftp
+    $ gulp deploy